Get A FREE Guidebook on Diabetes Management

 3.3.
 Notwithstanding the other provisions of this Section, we may retain your personal data where such retention is necessary for compliance with a legal obligation to which we are subject, or in order to protect your vital interests or the vital interests of another natural person.

 4.1.
-In case you consent, we will send you marketing messages via email to inform you on what we are up to.
+In case you consent, we will contact you via email or phone to inform on what we are up to.
 Also, if we already have provided services to you and you do not object, we will inform you about our other products that might interest you including other information related to such.

 4.2.
-You may opt-out of receiving marketing messages at any time.
-You may do so by choosing the relevant link in any of our marketing messages or contacting us via means provided in Contacts section.
+You may opt-out of receiving marketing communications at any time.
+You may do so by choosing the relevant link in any of our marketing messages or contacting us via means provided in our website.

 4.3.
-Upon you having fulfilled any of the provided actions we will update your profile to ensure that you will not receive our marketing messages in the future.
+Upon you having fulfilled any of the provided actions we will update your profile to ensure that you will not receive our marketing communication in the future.

 4.5.
-In any case, the opt-out of the marketing messages will not stop you from receiving messages directly related to the provision of services.
+In any case, the opt-out of the marketing communications will not stop you from receiving communication directly related to the provision of services.

 5.1.
 In this Section, we have summarised the rights that you have under data protection laws.
 Some of the rights are complex thus we only provide the main aspects of such rights.
 Accordingly, you should read the relevant laws (first and foremost the General Data Protection Regulation (EU) 2016/679) and guidance from the regulatory authorities for a full explanation of these rights.